jcoffa/c-hashmap/README.md

 The third argument `printValue` is a function pointer that takes a value from the hash map, turns it into a string, and returns it.
 You'll need to allocate memory using `malloc` or the like in order to return the string; any strings local to the function will become invalid once the function returns.
-The function does not actually do any printing (bit of an unfortunate name).
+The function does not actually do any printing (its name is misleading).
 Using the example Foo struct, a `printFoo` function may look as follows:

 ```c